jruby/jruby-rack/README.md

 - `rackup`: Rackup script for configuring how the Rack application is mounted.
   Required for Rack-based applications other than Rails.
 Can be omitted if a *config.ru* is included in the application root.
-- `jruby.min.runtimes`: For non-threadsafe Rails applications using a runtime pool, specify an integer minimum number of runtimes to hold in the pool.
-- `jruby.max.runtimes`: For non-threadsafe Rails applications, an integer maximum number of runtimes to keep in the pool.
-- `jruby.init.serial`: When using runtime pooling, indicate that the runtime pool should be created serially in the foreground rather than spawning background threads.
-For environments where creating threads is not permitted.
-- `jruby.compat.version`: Set to "1.8" or "1.9" to make JRuby run a specific
-  version of Ruby.
 - `public.root`: Relative path to the location of your application's static assets.
 Defaults to */*.
-- `gem.path`: Relative path to the bundled gem repository.
-Defaults to */WEB-INF/gems*.
 - `rails.root`: Root path to the location of the Rails application files.
   Defaults to */WEB-INF*.
 - `rails.env`: Specify the Rails environment to run.
 Defaults to 'production'.